Adamant-im/adamant-api-jsclient/README.md

 Abilities:

 * Internal Health Check for ADAMANT nodes.
-This system ping all nodes in the list using `status` endpoint, and connect to node with actual height.
+Health Check system pings all nodes in the list using `status` endpoint, and connect to a node with actual height.
 * Encrypting and decrypting of messages
 * Forming and signing transactions
 * Working with ADM key pairs
 * Generating ETH crypto address and keys, binded to ADM account
 * Working with ADAMANT epoch time
-* Logging
+* Logging warnings, errors, info

 # Usage